algosup/2023-2024-project-2-x86-retrogaming-team-2/Documents/Technical_specifications.md

 For moving through the maze, every characters will be able to move in 4 directions: LEFT, RIGHT, UP and DOWN.

 Indeed, we have to create a function that will make the character moves while having different parameters depending on the characters' intended direction.

+In assembly, we can only calculate the screen position with one value.
+For example, with a screen with a width of 320 pixels, if we want our characters to go down, we will increment their position by 320.

 While the player's direction will depend on the keyboard inputs, the bugs's movement will be calculated by AI.

 Each of the bugs possesses a different AI when following Ranky, but we have chosen to not create our own AI for time constraints.
 So, we decided to retrieve the original game's respective AIs for programming the ghosts by adapting them to our game.